 If the employee has completed 5 continuous years of service, he is eligible for gratuity payment.

-5) Is the probation period considered in tenure for calculation of gratuity amount?
+5) Is the probation period considered in tenure for the calculation of gratuity amount?

-Yes, probation period can be considered in determining number of years of service.
+Yes, a probation period can be considered in determining number of years of service.